monome/docs/aleph/param-scaling.md

 The types are:

 - Bool : boolean value; can only assume the values 0 and 1.
 - Fix : “generic” linear value.
-The 32 bits of data are used arbitarily to represent integer and fractional parts.
+The 32 bits of data are used arbitrarily to represent integer and fractional parts.
 The “radix” field equals the number of bits in the integer part (including sign bit.) for example, a Fixed param with radix=1 can include the range [-1, 1.0), while radix=5 would be [-16.0,16.0) with a lower resolution, and radix=16 would mean the CV value is interpreted as an integer in its original range.
 - Amp : amplitude from [0,1], displayed in decibels and using an arbitrary audio taper.
 This is table-based and can be customized by editing the data at aleph/utils/param_scaling/scaler_amp_*.dat
 Integrator : raw coefficient for a 1-pole lowpass filter run at audio rate, commonly used for parameter smoothing.
 Displays seconds in [0, 64).
 Can be customized in aleph/utils/param_scaling/scaler_amp_*.dat
 - Note : oscillator frequency in hertz.
 By default, this maps the CV input to 128 semitones in 12-tone equal temperament, with 8 tuned steps between each semitone.
 The range is midi 0 to midi 128+.
 Can be customized (for just intonation, etc!) at aleph/utils/param_scaling/scaler_note_val.dat .
 There is no separate table for representation.